Skip to main content

 Which trail has the most elevation gain in Mount Frankland National Park?

-If you're looking for elevation gain, Mount Frankland National Park has you covered.
-Mount Mitchell via Thompson Road boasts the most elevation gain with 1,282 ft of total ascent.
-The park's runner-up is Granite Peak, which will get you 633 ft of elevation gain.
+Mount Mitchell via Thompson Road has the most elevation gain with 1,269 ft of total ascent.
+The park's runner-up is Granite Peak, which has 633 ft of elevation gain.

 Are there any trails with scenic mountain peak views in Mount Frankland National Park?